khanfarabi/Zero_Shot_Classifier_Explainer/README.md

 # Code

-The codes are available in Zero_Shot_Classification_Sentiment_Analysis,Zero_Shot_Classification_and_explanation_Application notebooks.
+The sentiment analysis codes are available in Zero_Shot_Classification_Sentiment_Analysis notebooks.
 The data should be set up along with path.
+Further for the sentiment analysis application the code is available in Google colab https://colab.research.google.com/drive/1rE1NIUsMOJdrkxDBVssPm_DCKUKXlIxk?usp=sharing

+The explanation code is available in Zero_Shot_Classification_and_explanation_Application notebook.
+Further in Google Colab https://colab.research.google.com/drive/1D78McZFCjM9XDMtTsE8EfNg6lSHeKxhe?usp=sharing

 # Packages need to be installed